bogomirov/keyboard-shortcuts/README.md

 #Legal notices

-All raster imagery used in and distributed through this project is believed to be in the "public domain" and of unknown to the author origin.
+All raster imagery used and included in this project is believed to be in the "public domain" and of unknown to the author origin.
 The author does not intend to infringe any legitimate intellectual right, artistic rights or copyright.
 If you are the rightful owner of any of the raster images used in this project, and you do not want it distributed, or if you require a suitable credit, then please contact the author of this project to immediately do whatever is needed either for the image to be removed or provide credit where it is due.
 Please note that all the content of this project is provided free of charge and therefore the author does not gain any financial benefit from its distribution.

 Copyright on the project concept, layout design, vector artwork, image processing and composition &copy; 2014, Bogomir Bogomirov.